waltherg/backup.waltherg.github.io/blog/_posts/2013-07-26-javascript-fetch-element-depending-on-url.md

 The `indexOf` method invoked on `hostname` (`hostname` is an String object) checks if there is any overlap between the string stored in `hostname` and `ncbi.nlm.nih.gov`.
-If there is not overlap then we know we are not looking at a PubMed page and `indexOf` returns the value -1.
+If there is no overlap then we know we are not looking at a PubMed page and `indexOf` returns the value -1.

 This procedure varies of course between different journals, and in fact, even